canonical/ubuntu.com/README.md

 If you have found a bug on the site or have an idea for a new feature, feel free to [create a new issue](https://github.com/canonical-web-and-design/ubuntu.com/issues/new), or suggest a fix by [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
 You can also find a link to create issues in the footer of every page of the site itself.

-If you have found a bug in Ubuntu itself, the please file it [here](https://bugs.launchpad.net/ubuntu/).
+If you have found a bug in the Ubuntu OS itself, the please file it [here](https://bugs.launchpad.net/ubuntu/).

 ## Local development